sundarnagarajan/rdp-thinbook-linux/README.md

 ### Alternative - download pre-built Ubuntu Mate 16.04 remastered ISO for RDP Thinbook
 Use this method **ONLY** if you are willing to trust my pre-compiled kernel and remastered ISO (at least on a test machine).
+You will need about 2GB free disk space to download the ISO.

+Note: **DO NOT** rely on the **same** ISO being available and linked from this github repo.
+Periodically, as new kernels come out, I intend to test and update the ISOs I link to from here.

 Available ISOs: